Gun Recoil Calculator

 By Major Rob Robinette

-Enter the following six values and click the Calculate button:
+Enter the following five values and click the Calculate button:

 Examples to Try